-- 1. Let envRec be the global environment record for which the method was invoked. - 2.
-Let DclRec be envRec's DeclarativeEnvironment. - 3.
-If the result of calling DclRec's HasBinding concrete method with argument N is true, then - a.
+- 1. Let envRec be the global environment record for which the method was invoked. - Let DelRec be envRec's DeclarativeEnvironment.
+If the result of calling DelRec's HasBinding concilent. - If the result of calling DclRec's HasBinding concrete method with argument N is true, then - a.
 Return the result of calling DclRec's InitialiseBinding concrete method with arguments N and V. - 4.
 Assert: If the binding exists it must be in the object environment record. - 5.
 Let ObjRec be envRec's ObjectEnvironment. - 6.
 Return the result of calling ObjRec's InitialiseBinding concrete method with arguments N and V.

-8.1.1.4.5 SetMutableBinding (N,V,S)
+$8.1.1.4.5\,\textbf{SetMutableBinding}\,\,\textbf{(N,V,S)}$

-The concrete Environment Record method SetMutableBinding for global environment records attempts to change the bound value of the current binding of the identifier whose name is the value of the argument N to the value of argument V. If the binding is an immutable binding, a TypeError is thrown if S is true.
+The concrete Environment Record method SetMutableBinding for global environment records attempts to change the bound value of the current binding of the identifier whose name is the value of the argument N to the value of argument V. If the binding is an immutable binding, a TypeError is thrown if S is $\mathbf{true}$ .
 A property named N normally already exists but if it does not or is not currently writable, error handling is determined by the value of the Boolean argument S.

 - 1. Let envRec be the declarative environment record for which the method was invoked. - 2.
-Let DclRec be envRec's DeclarativeEnvironment. - If the result of calling DclRec's HasBinding concrete method with argument N is true, then a.
-Return the result of calling the SetMutableBinding concrete method of DclRec with arguments N, V, and S - 4.
-Let ObiRec be envRec's ObjectEnvironment. - 5.
-Return the result of calling the SetMutableBinding concrete method of ObjRec with arguments N, V, and S.
+Let DclRec be envRec's DeclarativeEnvironment. - 3.
+If the result of calling DclRec's HasBinding concrete method with argument N is true, then

-Commented [AWB10]: This probably needs a D option argument, just like createMutableEnvironment
+Commented [AWB8]: This probably needs a D option argument, just like createMutableEnvironment